 But that's the way it was.
 Ideology mattered more than human beings.
 A thing called "purity" was more important than a thing called "common sense."
 And even though Maranatha enforced these rules on guys and girls alike, it was on the females that shame for non-compliance fell most harshly.

-Despite its claim to honor women unlike "the world" that objectifies them, today's purity/courtship culture (just like Maranatha's earlier one) objectifies women just as much, and for the same reasons.
+Despite its claim to honor women unlike "the world" that objectifies them, today's purity/courtship culture (just like Maranatha's earlier one) many times objectifies women just as much, and for the same reasons.
 Women exist not for themselves, but for others, and particularly for men.

 The Westminster Shorter Catechism says, "The chief end of man is to glorify God and to enjoy Him forever."
 But the purity teaching says, "The chief end of woman is to glorify man and be enjoyed by him, and it is incumbent upon man to keep her pure for these ends."

 And when the Superbowl culture says "The chief end of woman is to glorify man and be enjoyed by him" and only leaves out that last idea that she should be kept pure-- then all I can see is the church upholding the traditions of men rather than the gospel of Christ.